gold star for USAHOF

 Maurice Lucas played college basketball for Al McGuire at the University of Marquette leading the team to the finals of the 1974 NCAA tournament.
 Lucas led the Warriors with 21 points and 13 boards in a loss to North Carolina State and future ABA-NBA superstar David Thompson.
 Chosen high by both the NBA and ABA in their drafts, Lucas decided to go play in the newer ABA.
 He had two solid years in the ABA…

 Shawn Marion’s nickname of “The Matrix” might just be one of the best (and appropriate) in not just basketball but all of sports.
 Marion could do it all.
-He was a scorer, a rebounder and a solid defender and could whatever void you needed.
+He was a scorer, a rebounder and a solid defender and could fill whatever void you needed.

 Tom Chambers perfectly defined the new role of the big man.
 At six foot eleven he could run like a shooting guard and could finish anything.
 His jump shot was unblockable due to his size and though he never was a great post player, he did not shy away from contact.
-Chambers scored over 20,000 career points and made 4 All-Star games.
+Chambers scored over 20,000 career points and made four All-Star games.
 He was not on winning teams but Chambers was a great offensive player…